raspberrypilearning/build-a-buggy/en/step_3.md

 ### Soldering wires to your motors

 Most motors you can buy don't have wires, so you will need to solder these on.
-If you have never soldered before, then you might like to have a look at out [Getting started with soldering](https://projects.raspberrypi.org/en/projects/getting-started-with-soldering) resource.
+If you have never soldered before, then have a look at our [Getting started with soldering](https://projects.raspberrypi.org/en/projects/getting-started-with-soldering) resource.

 --- task ---
 Strip the ends of the wires to reveal the metal core.